deoxyribose/compositions_mixtures_factors/README.md

 *tracepredictive.py* implements a variant of Pyro's tracepredictive which was buggy for some models at the time of writing

-The idea for the prototype is that by
+Completing the prototype requires
 1. Adding subgraph substitutions to *graph_grammar.py*
 2. Definiting how models can iniitalize each other
 3. Adding a search algorithm such as MCTS using held-out predictive likelihood as the criterion

-the system can learn to construct and efficiently find and train generative models for any vector-valued dataset.
+and would yield a system that can learn to construct and efficiently find and train generative models for any vector-valued dataset.